What is coccidia and how do dogs and puppies acquire this illness?

-The dog-common cocci parasite is not very dangerous but it is rather difficult to get rid of.
+The dog-common genus of cocci parasite is called isospora and is not typically very dangerous for puppies but it is rather difficult to get rid of once it sets up shop on a property.
 It is sometimes called “raccoon fever” as one main host reservoir species in the wild raccoon.
 So there ya go.
 Racoon poop.
 It’s not all it’s cracked up to be.

 How does a dog or puppy get infected?

 Dogs become infected with this parasite by eating disgusting, dead animals or by eating the poop of infected animals.
 Rule number one for avoiding illness is always “don’t eat poo”.
 I joke but really it is so true.
 Poo eating results in illness.
 Avoid doing it and don’t allow your canine pal to do it either.
 Poo… is not ‘what’s for dinner’!

 One really good way to avoid your dog eating poop or dead animals is to remove all poop that you find on your property.
 The same can be said for dead animals.
 Keep carrion and poop out of your yard and walkways.
 This seems like a “duh” but believe me, I’ve seen it, people let gross happen and never underestimate the power of lazy in people.